This is Not a Sequel: Chapter 3

 Ronda clicked.
 “Sorry.
 Uh, yeah.
 Analytics dashboard is live.
 Already seeing some interesting patterns in open rates.
 I’ll send the deck after this.”

 “Great,” Reba said.
-Her voice was flat as a table.
+Flat as a table.
 “Reed?”

 Reed adjusted his camera.
 “Working the onboarding flow.
 Design sent mockups.
 I’m taking them to product this afternoon to see if they’ll actually fly.”